A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Computational Experiments

-We used $\Kcycle \in \{3,4\}$ and $\Lchain \in \{3,4,5,6\}$.
-For every instance we set a time limit of 30 minutes and a RAM-usage limit of 60 GB.
-Since the total number of runs would reach the non-negligible amount of $1840$ per solver, we proceeded as follows: for every solver, subset and $\Kcycle$-$\Lchain$ combination, if the RAM usage exceeds the limit for a particular instance, the solver stops and aborts the rest of the instances in that subset.
-Only one thread was used for all the experiments and the rule to find the FVS is the maximum in-degree.
+PICEF, HPIEF and BP\_MDD are evaluated on the two groups of instances.
+Each instance in KEP\_N0 is solved for $K \in \{3,4,5,6\}$, totaling 320 runs per solver.
+For KEP\_N , we set $\Kcycle \in \{3,4\}$ and $\Lchain \in \{3,4,5,6\}$.
+The total number of runs per solver in this second group is very large, $10\times23\times2\times4$ = 1840 runs.
+Therefore, we proceed as follows: For each run, if the RAM usage exceeds the limit, the solver stops and aborts the rest of instances in that run's subset, which we presume would lead to the same memory issues.
+Regardless of the group, {\cdionne for every run we set a time limit of 30min.
+Only one thread was used for all the experiments and the rule to find the $\Kcycle$-limited FVS is the maximum in-degree.} {\cred An analysis on multiple criteria to obtain a $\Kcycle$-limited FVS from Algorithm \ref{FVSAlg0} and their implications on performance and scalability is presented in the Online Supplement \ref{sec:OtherResults}.}